Book No.001 (Political Science)

 NATURE OF POLITICAL SCIENCE

-• Political science follows scientific method in its approach.
+• Political science proceeds by scientific method through steps:

-• Observation relies on sense-experience and excludes supernatural or metaphysical causation.
+• Observation relies on sense-experience alone, excluding supernatural or metaphysical causation.

-• Explanation provides reasons for general rules, making correlations meaningful.
+• Explanation gives reasons for the general rule, making observations meaningful.
+Without it, correlations may be coincidental.

-• Prediction and prescription use known facts and rules to anticipate outcomes and suggest measures.
+• Prediction and Prescription involve using known facts and general rules to predict outcomes and suggest measures for achieving objectives like efficiency, stability, and satisfaction.

 NATURE OF POLITICAL PHILOSOPHY